Medicinal herbs for colic relief are also some of the most commonly used herbs in cooking, aperitifs and herbal teas.

 Medicinal Herbs for Natural Colic Remedy and Relief

 Camomile (Matricaria recutita/chamomilla or Anthemis nobilis)

 Chamomile flowers have been used for hundreds of years to treat dyspepsia (painful digestion), colic, motion sickness and gastritis.
-This herb is a well know anti-spasmodic, and contains the triterpenoids, bisabolol and azulene; which reduce cramping and inflammation in the gastro intestinal tract.
+This herb is a well know anti-spasmodic and contains the triterpenoids, bisabolol and azulene; which reduce cramping and inflammation in the gastro intestinal tract.
 Chamomile has also found its way into many skin care preparations as well as being recommended as a treatment for gastric and duodenal ulcers, and as a mouthwash due to its anti-inflammatory action.
 As an herbal remedy for colic the azulene in chamomile will not only stimulate peristalsis, it will also act to reduce irritation in the gut and has recently gained interest for its anti microbial effects on some gastrointestinal bacteria.
 Chamomile is indicated when there is there is distension of the abdomen and can be taken as a tea or fluid extract.

 These herbs are highly aromatic due their essential oil, anethole.
-They all have similar actions in that they stimulate digestion and have the added benefit of acting as anti microbials.
-This action helps to ease diarrhoea associated with mild infection in the gut.
+They all have similar actions in that they stimulate digestion and have the added benefit of acting as anti microbial.
+This action helps to ease diarrhea associated with mild infection in the gut.
 In addition, all essential oils improve digestion as they reduce spasm and improve peristalsis.
 Dill, caraway and fennel are also indicated in treating hiccups, reflux and colic where there is an inflamed gastro intestinal tract.
-Dill and fennel have an added benefit for breast-feeding mothers if their babies have a tendency toward colic as it will also increase breast milk.
+Dill and fennel have an added benefit for breastfeeding mothers if their babies have a tendency toward colic as it will also increase breast milk.